 In 1941, the Việt Minh, a nationalist liberation movement based on a communist ideology, emerged under Hồ Chí Minh.

-In March 1945, Japan executed a full-scale takeover of Vietnam, leading to the Vietnamese Famine of 1945.
+In March 1945, Japan had a full-scale takeover of Vietnam, which led to the Vietnamese Famine of 1945.

-In August 1945, Saigon's administrative services collapsed, and the Việt Minh occupied Hanoi, proclaiming a provisional government and asserting national independence.
+In August 1945, after Japan's defeat, Saigon's administrative services collapsed, and the Việt Minh occupied Hanoi, proclaiming national independence on September 2nd.

-In late 1946, after failed requests for French withdrawal and support for independence, the Việt Minh launched a guerrilla campaign against the French, leading to the First Indochina War.
+In late 1946, the Việt Minh launched a guerrilla campaign against the French, resulting in the First Indochina War.

 In July 1954, the defeat of French colonialists and Vietnamese loyalists in the 1954 battle of Điện Biên Phủ allowed Hồ to negotiate a ceasefire from a favourable position at the subsequent Geneva Conference.

-After the partition of the country in 1954, only South Vietnam competed in the Olympic Games.
+After the partition of Vietnam in 1954, only South Vietnam competed in the Olympic Games.

-In 1956, Diệm countered North Vietnamese subversion by detaining tens of thousands of suspected communists in "political reeducation centres".
+In 1956, Diệm countered North Vietnamese subversion by detaining tens of thousands of suspected communists in "political reeducation centers".

-The North Vietnamese government claimed that 2,148 people were killed by November 1957.
+By November 1957, the North Vietnamese government claimed that 2,148 people were killed in the process.

 From 1960, the Soviet Union and North Vietnam signed treaties providing for further Soviet military support.

-In 1963, Buddhist discontent led to mass demonstrations and a violent government crackdown, resulting in the collapse of Diệm's relationship with the United States and his assassination in a coup.
+In 1963, Buddhist discontent with Diệm's regime led to mass demonstrations and a violent government crackdown, leading to his assassination.

 In 1964, the United States used the Gulf of Tonkin incident as a pretext for increasing its contribution of military advisers.